 Students at Collyer's can take advantage of our fantastic three-storey library.
-Open every day from 8am until 6:00pm (5pm on Fridays), our staff work closely with students to ensure the collection reflects their needs and the needs of the curriculum.
-The library provides students with access to networked PCs, wireless internet, laptops, and has photocopying, printing and scanning facilities as well as offering plenty of quiet study space.
+Open every day from 8am until 6pm (5pm on Fridays), our staff work closely with students to ensure the collection reflects their needs and the needs of the curriculum.
+The library provides students with access to networked PCs, wireless internet and photocopying, printing and scanning facilities as well as offering plenty of quiet study space.